grafana/metrictank/README.md

 #### graphite integration

 Graphite is a first class citizen for metrictank.
 You can use the [graphite-metrictank](https://github.com/raintank/graphite-metrictank) plugin, although at this point it does require a [fork of graphite-api](https://github.com/raintank/graphite-api/) to run.
+We're working on compatibility with graphite-web.

 #### better roll-ups